abrownstein2022/Mod1CSSChallenge/README.md

 ## Features

-The main features in this project are semantic language and cleaner, commented code in both the HTML and CSS files.
+The main features in this project are semantic HTML code and cleaner, condensed, and commented code in both the HTML and CSS files.

 ## How-to-Contribute